jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: The R-Tree index now is based on tuple positions instead of keys
 - Improvement: Made the Spatial index reader configurable
 - Improvement: Check for 64 bit environment on start
+- Improvement: Limit the amount of parallel queries per client
 - Bugfix: Prevent duplicate distribution of in-memory data
 - Bugfix: Handle non empty systems list in tuple insert as error
 - Bugfix: Reread systems list on insert tuple, when no systems are detected for BBox